 - That changed my life, and since then, I’ve helped hundreds of thousands of people do that, and it changed their lives as well.

 - In 2008 I directly recruited a programmer to build a simple Job Board for direct interaction between companies to job seekers.
 In the first month, we passed a couple of hundreds of profiles, last month we passed a million profiles.

 - The VA sets the terms, and we don’t take a cut of their salary, so they get all the money you pay them.
 We get paid $70 by employers for access to the database.

 John’s best advice for entrepreneurs

 - I have two pieces of advice.
 The first one is to make sales!
 That’s where entrepreneurs fail.
-Many of them think, ‘If I build this, or if I have just one more feature, then it’s all going to work.’
+Many of them think that ‘if I build this, or if I have just one more feature – than it’s all going to work.
 No. It’s not.
 You need to make sales.

-- The second piece of advice is to make sure that you add value—meaningful value—for your customers.
+- The second piece of advice is to make sure you add value; meaningful value to your customers.